DanielleQuinn/RBarMUN/README.md

 # R-Bar at Memorial University

+> Do you have a suggestion for a future event?
+Would you like to host a tutorial, workshop, or demonstration?
+Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!

 ## Upcoming Events

 ### 31 May 2017 - Introduction to R and RStudio (Part I)